xpqz/documentation/programmers-guide/docs/defined-functions-and-operators/dfns-and-dops/dfns-and-dops/tail-calls.md

 Tail calls occur frequently in dfns, and the interpreter optimises them by re-using the current stack frame instead of creating a new one.
 This gives a significant saving in both time and workspace usage.
 It is easy to check whether a call is a tail call by tracing it.
 An embedded call will pop up a new trace window for the called function, whereas a tail call will re-use the current one.

 Using tail calls can improve code performance considerably, although at first the technique might appear obscure.
-A simple way to think of a tail call is as a branch with arguments.
+A simple way to think of a tail call is as a **branch with arguments**.
 The tail call, in effect, branches to the first line of the function after installing new values for `⍵` and `⍺`.

-Iterative algorithms can almost always be coded using tail calls.
+**Iterative algorithms can almost always be coded using tail calls.**

 In general, when coding a loop, we use the following steps; possibly in a different order depending on whether we want to test at the "top" or the "bottom" of the loop.